smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 After SDL Core defines suitable network configuration and finds available feature enabled application, it has to notify HMI or mobile application.

-If head unit should be the network host: sdl_core requests HMI sets up a WiFi network as an `OnSystemCapabilities` notification that includes NetworkingCapabilities and VEHICLE as the `preferredNetworkHost`
+If head unit should be the network host: SDL Core requests HMI sets up a WiFi network as an `OnSystemCapabilities` notification that includes `NetworkingCapabilities` and `VEHICLE` as the `preferredNetworkHost`.

-If the mobile device is selected to be the network host the selected app will receive the `OnSystemCapabilityUpdated` notification with the info that it choosed to host the network.
+If the mobile device is selected to be the network host the selected app will receive the `OnSystemCapabilityUpdated` notification with the info that it was chosen to host the network.

 Finally, to share the credentials of the network, it is proposed to implement the new RPC `JoinNetwork` to be sent by current networkHost.